darshan3104/yakshagana-loka-project-70/README.md

 ### C. Data Layer
 The application utilizes a multi-source data strategy:
-- **Remote Persistence:** Firebase Firestore serves as the primary real-time database for performance events and artist data.
+- **Authentication:** Firebase Auth serves as the primary system for user accounts and identity.
-- **Local Source:** Static assets in JSON format are used for initial data population via a dedicated **WorkManager** seeding process.
+- **Local Source:** An offline-first approach where static assets in JSON format are used for all cultural content, ensuring immediate availability.
 - **Media Hosting:** Firebase Storage is utilized for hosting high-resolution images and audio clips.

 ## III.
 Technical Implementation